rust-cli/book/src/tutorial/testing.md

 ## Splitting your code into library and binary targets

-There's one more step we can go here.
+We can do one more thing here.
 So far we've put everything we wrote into the `src/main.rs` file.
 This means our current project produces a single binary.
 But we can also make our code available as a library, like this: